vercel/hazel/readme.md

 - Refreshes the cache every 15 minutes
 - When asked for an update, it returns the link to the GitHub asset directly
 - Supports Windows and macOS apps
+- Allows downloading the latest release for a platform: e.g. `/download/darwin`

 ## Usage